 The Feast of Annunciation is a religious holiday that celebrates the archangel Gabriel appearing to the maiden Mary to inform her that she was pregnant with the divine child.
 However, the major celebrations center around the independence of the Greek people, after being colonized by the Ottoman Empire for over 400 years.

 Greece came under Ottoman rule in the 15th century, in the decades before and after the fall of Constantinople.
 In 1814, a secret organization called Filiki Eteria (Society of Friends) was founded with the aim of liberating Greece.
 They planned to launch revolts in the Peloponnese, the Danubian Principalities, and Constantinople, and the date was set on the Feast of Annunciation in 1821 but had to begin earlier due to them being exposed.
-The Greek War of Independence was held for nine years between 1921 and 1930.
+The Greek War of Independence lasted for eleven years from 1821 and 1832.

 After the involvement of the Egyptians and the Turks by the Ottoman Empire in 1825 and 1826 respectively, the revolution looked all but lost.
 That was until Russia, Britain, and France intervened on the side of the Greeks, sending their squadrons in 1827.
 In 1828 the Egyptian army withdrew under the pressure of a French expeditionary force.
 Russia then invaded the Ottoman Empire, forcing it to accept Greek autonomy in the Treaty of Adrianople in 1829.